 Death of Tenant

 The landlord may request and the tenant may provide and routinely update the name and contact information of a person who is authorized by the tenant to enter the tenant’s dwelling unit to retrieve and store the tenant’s property if the tenant dies.
-If the landlord is unable to contact the authorized person at the address and telephone number provided to the landlord by the tenant or the authorized person fails to respond to the landlord’s request within ten days of initial written contact, the landlord may dispose of the property as prescribed in section 33-1370.
+If the landlord is unable to contact the authorized person at the address and telephone number provided to the landlord by the tenant or the authorized person fails to respond to the landlord’s request within ten days of initial written contact, the landlord may dispose of the property as prescribed in the section Arizona Tenant Abandonment of Property.
 Before removing any of the tenant’s personal property, the authorized person shall present to the landlord a valid government issued identification that confirms the identity of the authorized person.
 The authorized person shall have twenty days from the date of initial written contact by the landlord or the last date for which rent is paid, whichever is longer, to remove items from the rental property and return keys to the landlord during regular business hours.
 If the landlord allows an authorized person to enter the property to remove the tenant’s personal possessions as prescribed by this subsection, the landlord has no further liability to the tenant, the tenant’s estate or the tenant’s heirs for lost, damaged or stolen items.
-If the tenant’s personal property is not entirely removed from the rental unit by an authorized person, the landlord may dispose of the property as prescribed in section 33-1370.
+If the tenant’s personal property is not entirely removed from the rental unit by an authorized person, the landlord may dispose of the property as prescribed in the section Arizona Tenant Abandonment of Property.
 This subsection shall only apply if the periodic rent is unpaid and outstanding for at least five days.

 Article 01.
 Section 33-3314.